 New regulations can create opportunities for businesses to disrupt their competitors.
 For example, introducing new data protection regulations in Europe has increased demand for data privacy services, creating opportunities for industries such as Crypterium and Dataplorations to disrupt the data privacy market.

-Changes in the economy can create opportunities for businesses to disrupt their competitors.
+Changes in the economy can create opportunities for businesses from disruptive technology to their competitors.

 For example, the global financial crisis in 2008 increased the demand for affordable housing, creating business opportunities.

-Increased competition can lead to disruptive innovations as companies try to differentiate themselves from their competitors.
+Increased competition can lead to disruptive innovations as companies try to differentiate themselves from their competitors to reach customer expectations.

 For example, when Netflix first launched its streaming service in 2007, it competed against video rental companies such as Blockbuster.